 Literal AI integrates with: Slack, Microsoft Teams, Jira, Trello, Google Analytics, AWS CloudWatch, Zapier, Grafana, Prometheus, Elasticsearch.

-Based on user reviews and social mentions, the most common pain points are: token usage, anthropic bill.
+Based on user reviews and social mentions, the most common pain points are: token usage, token cost, anthropic bill.